OPEC inaction sends Brent to four-year low, hits stocks

 The plunge in oil prices weighed on inflation expectations, pinning euro zone sovereign bond yields at record lows after data showed cheaper energy helped push annual inflation in the bloc back to a five-year low of 0.3 percent in November.

-The reading was in line with expectations, and did nothing to counteract soft price data from Germany and Spain that suggested the European Central Bank (ECB) may come under more pressure to ramp up monetary stimulus to counter the threat of deflation.
+The reading was in line with expectations, and did nothing to counteract soft price data from Germany and Spain that suggested the ECB may come under more pressure to ramp up monetary stimulus to counter the threat of deflation.

 German 10-year yields, the benchmark for euro zone borrowing, were down a fraction at 0.70 percent, while French peers were 2 bp lower at 0.98 percent.